 I’ve been thinking about writing this article for some time now.

-You see we started taking lessons from Ron and Karen Pyne (www.ronpyne.com) just over a year ago and Ron’s Natural Horsemanship opened up our eyes, minds, and hearts to an entirely different way of communicating with, and understanding our horses.
-This in turn has elevated our riding abilities based on a profoundly new way of interacting with them.
+You see, we started taking lessons from Ron and Karen Pyne (www.ronpyne.com) a few years ago.
+Ron’s Natural Horsemanship opened up our eyes, minds, and hearts to an entirely different way of communicating with and understanding our horses.
+In turn, this elevated our riding abilities based on a profoundly new way of interacting with them.

 As so many of us do, it has become a habit of mine to take new concepts (ie those we are learning from Ron) and look at them through my lens, as a Financial Life Planner.